Skip to main content

 Main measures for broadband development

-• Broadband mapping: In Sweden, a web service Ledningskollen has been developed and steered by the Swedish post and telecom authority (NRA) with the aim of sharing information on infrastructure owners (i.e. pipelines and other infrastructure).
+• Regarding broadband mapping, a web service Ledningskollen has been developed and steered by the Swedish Post and Telecom Authority (PTS) with the aim of sharing information on infrastructure owners (i.e. pipelines and other infrastructure).
 The platform has been developed and is publicly accessible on a voluntary basis in order to prevent damage during excavation and enhance coordination in civil work.
 In addition to the Ledningskollen, PTS has a national mapping tool called the Broadband Map (Bredbandskartan), which shows the availability of broadband, network owners and ISPs near a specific location throughout Sweden.

 • Swedish broadband deployment is primarily market-driven, but in areas where there are no commercial incentives to invest, there is complementary public funding available.
 In Sweden, municipalities play an important role in network deployment by way of controlling and determining conditions for access for operators to municipal land.